Australian/ Christmas/ Dessert/ Recipes

-Pieces of golden Caramilk white Christmas slice topped with coconut.
+Pieces of golden Caramilk slice topped with coconut.

-Caramilk White Christmas is like a cheats caramel fudge.
+Caramilk slice is like a cheats caramel fudge.
 The blending of caramel milk chocolate and condensed milk is what gives this slice that sickly sweet flavour that’s perfect in little bite-sized pieces.

 You only need 5 simple ingredients to bring everything together, with no stovetop cooking or baking required.